Our vision

 US presence

 Fully represented in the USA with our research site Boston Innovation Hub and our commercial affiliate Averitas Pharma.
+In 2024, Grünenthal acquired US-based pharmaceutical company Valinor Pharma and its product MovantikTM.
+This expands Grünenthal’s portfolio of innovative treatments for patients with pain and related conditions and grows its presence in the US.

 Inclusive culture & responsible business